 The Denton County District Attorney’s Office has a new opening for an entry level misdemeanor prosecutor (Misdemeanor Prosecutor II).
-Submit resumes, cover letters, and references to [email protected].
-The on-line application may be filled out through the county’s website at www.dentoncounty.com or you can click on the following link: https://www.governmentjobs.com/careers/dentoncounty/jobs/2727572/misdemeanor-prosecutor-ii-district-attorney?page=2&pagetype=jobOpportunitiesJobs
+Applicants need to submit a resume and cover letter to [email protected].

 Location: Denton, TX

 General Statement of Job

 The Misdemeanor Prosecutor II performs professional legal work and administrative services for the legal department of assignment.
 Work involves prosecuting jury and non-jury trials and/or negotiating settlements, and preparing various briefs, motions, and other legal devices, as necessary.
 Employee is also responsible for performing legal research in the preparation of trials, assisting in preparation and management of court dockets, and assisting and advising law enforcement personnel in the preparation of search and arrest warrants.

 Attends daily docket call, consulting weekly docket list and obtaining and reviewing appropriate case files; advises courtroom of docket call procedures.